light-and-ray/sd-webui-replacer/README.md

 ### AMD Radeon and Intel ARC

-For AMD and Intel GPUs, and maby some else, you need to enable CPU for detection in Replacer's settings.
+For AMD and Intel GPUs, and maby something else, you need to enable CPU for detection in Replacer's settings.
 Go to `Settings` -> `Replacer` and enable it

 ![](images/img7.jpg)